 For years, I have searched for a particular word;

-a word that describes the human tendency to assign flawed behaviors, to factors that are different from the people-group that we belong to.
+a word that describes the human tendency to assign flawed behaviors, to people different than us; different peopke groups.

-I remember decades ago, when another driver did something I didn’t like, I would look for a reason for the flaw that caused the bad driving choices.
+I remember decades ago, when another driver did something I didn’t like, I realized I would look for a reason for the flaw that caused the bad driving.

-Sometimes it was color, sometimes it was sex, sometimes it was a license plate from another state.
+Sometimes it was color or age, sometimes it was their sex, or a license plate from another state.

 For some reason, I wanted or needed to separate myself from this behavior, perhaps so I could criticize it without being a hypocrite.